169 - QR Code Specifications

 For instance, in a cross-border scenario remote areas often face significant internet connectivity issues.
 Even when internet access is available, server reliability may be inconsistent.
 In such circumstances, scanning a QR code containing the person's facial photograph and identity information, alongside assurance that the data is country-signed, provides an additional layer of security and affirmation for the countries involved.

-Please note: The trust layers required to sync the country's key are beyond the scope of this document.
+Please note: The trust layers required to sync the country's keys are beyond the scope of this document.
 We assume the app scanning the QR code already has the country's key to verify.

 To tackle the challenge above, we propose a standard CBOR-based QR Code that involves embedding a low-resolution image of the person with a minimal demographic dataset within the QR code.
 This QR code would be digitally signed by the ID authorities (Issuer) and then printed on a physical card.
 Subsequently, the signed data within the QR code can be utilized for facial authentication.
 However, it's essential to recognize that QR codes have limitations regarding size.
 We suggest leveraging CBOR Web Token (CWT) with ED25519/ECC keys to generate a smaller signature and more condensed data.